tensorforce/tensorforce/README.rst

 Please note that we have not implemented any lab specific algorithms yet, and these instructions just explain connectivity in case someone wants to get started there.
-Please check out the todos in environments/deepmind_lab.py to see what's necessary if you are interested in implementing algorithms, or get in touch.

-Note: We are in the process of a major rewrite to have a compatible state/action interface between gym/universe, lab and other types of environments, should be completed by end May.

 Create and use agents
 ---------------------